pootlepress/pootle-button/README.txt

 == Upgrade Notice ==

+= 1.1.1 =
+* 2016-03-08
+* Fixed - Firefox hover color not reverting on mouseout

 = 1.1.0 =
 * 2016-03-08
-* Enhancement - Numeric size scal besides size slider
+* Enhancement - Numeric size scale besides size slider
 * Fixed - Vertical alignment for large buttons with icon
 * Fixed - Button always opening url in new tab
 * Fixed - Editing button with no alignment gets aligned to center